yugabyte/yugastore/README.md

 This app is built using the following stack:
 * Frontend: ReactJS
 * Backend: Express and NodeJS
-* Database: YugaByte DB
+* Database: YugabyteDB

 # Understanding the app

-Review the design of the app in [YugaByte DB Docs](https://docs.yugabyte.com/develop/realworld-apps/ecommerce-app/).
+Review the design of the app in [YugabyteDB Docs](https://docs.yugabyte.com/develop/realworld-apps/ecommerce-app/).

 # Running the sample app